 Installed Before 2010

-How Do I Determine What Refrigerant My AC Uses?
+How Do I Find Out What Kind Refrigerant My AC Uses?

-Why are Refrigerants Hurtful to the Environment?
+Why are Refrigerants Detrimental to the Environment?

 What Should I Do for Now?